is a natural resource of the utmost importance and a key factor for

 To ensure the sustainability of this resource, the Spanish Agency for International Development Cooperation (AECID) seeks to ensure that its projects are included within a comprehensive framework for water resource management.

-AECID also believes access to water and sanitation is a basic human right, as laid down by the General Assembly of the United Nations in July 2010.
-To make sure the focus remains on human rights, the provisions laid down in Government Order 15* are followed, as well as the reports and recommendations of the United Nations Human Rights Council Special Rapporteur on the subject, setting out criteria and indicators for availability, accessibility, affordability, quality, non-discrimination, participation and access to public information.
+Moreover, AECID considers access to water and sanitation to be a basic human right, as determined by the UN General Assembly in July 2010.
+The rights-based approach is ensured through application of the provisions set forth in General Comment no. 15 of the Committee on Economic, Social and Cultural Rights, and the reports and recommendations of the Special Rapporteur to the UN Human Rights Council, establishing criteria and indicators on availability, accessibility, affordability, quality, non-discrimination, participation and access to public information.